 Please note – The technician will install a temporary line to get you connected.
 This line will initially be above ground, likely through Spring, when ground conditions improve enough to bury the line underground.

 A large portion of the work will be done by SEFNCO Communications, which is an approved, long-term partner of Comcast specialized in building complex networks and infrastructures.
-You can visit their website here: http://sefnco.com/.
+Click here to visit their website.
 You can reach the team working on this project directly at (970) 340-3150.

 If you’re interested in speaking with someone about our products and services, please visit one of our nearby Xfinity Stores: